-Since 2018 Pakka has been promoting sustainable almond projects in Kakheti, East Georgia by the local NCC (Nut Cultivation Company), thus supporting the development of one of the largest organic almond plantations in the country.
-Farmers should benefit from jobs and valuable know-how transfer.
+Since 2018, Pakka has been supporting sustainable almond projects of the local NCC (Nut Cultivation Company) in Kakheti, East Georgia, and thus supports the development of one of the largest organic almond plantations in the country.
+Farmers will benefit from local employment and valuable know-how transfer in organic farming.

-The cultivation of organic almonds is still in its infancy in Georgia, although the cultivation conditions are very suitable, especially in Kakheti.
-The dry climate of Kakheti (with 700 mm of rainfall per year) is perfectly compensated by the Iori River, making it an ideal place for growing nut crops such as almonds.
+The cultivation of organic almonds is still in its infancy in Georgia, although the growing conditions are well suited, especially in Kakheti.
+The dry climate of Kakheti (with 700 mm of precipitation per year) is perfectly compensated by the river “Lori”, making it an ideal place for the cultivation of almonds.
 The climate favors the drying of the almond crop without fungal attack.
-The only problem is a prevailing wind, which depends on a natural wind protection from trees.

 Organic farming is a difficult task that requires many adaptations.
 Some of the methods include mechanical Removal of weeds between trees and cover crops to reduce weeds between rows.
 Currently, we are looking for a way to install solar-powered irrigation pumps to ensure the sustainability of production and to be able to guarantee the lack of electricity in the production area.